-The following summarizes, by security type, the basis for evaluating if the applicable securities were OTTI at December 31, 2014.
+The following summarizes, by security type, the basis for evaluating if the applicable securities were OTTI at December 31, 2015.

 U.S. Government agency mortgage-backed securities: The contractual cash flows are guaranteed by U.S. government agencies and U.S. government-sponsored enterprises.
 Changes in fair values are a function of changes in investment spreads and interest rate movements and not changes in credit quality.
 Management expects to recover the entire amortized cost basis of these securities.
 Furthermore, Salisbury evaluates these securities for strategic fit and may reduce its position in these securities, although it is not more likely than not that Salisbury will be required to sell these securities before recovery of their cost basis, which may be maturity, and does not intend to sell these securities.
-Therefore, management does not consider these securities to be OTTI at December 31, 2014.
+Therefore, management does not consider the sixteen securities with unrealized losses at December 31, 2015 to be OTTI.